 - 86% were employed within 3 months after graduation

 - Primary Employer: Approximately, 95% of those employed are employed in health care

 - Position: 58% hold executive, operations, management or senior staff positions; and, 19% are in health care provider roles

 - 66% reported taking on a higher level of responsibility

 - 50% received a new position, 23% received a promotion, and/or 27% received a raise

-Satisfaction Will I be satisfied?
+Satisfaction Will I be satisfied with my degree?